This tutorial covers the following aspects of CAD import:

 When a CAD file is imported into PHOENICS, it forms a single object, even if the file contains several distinct bodies.
 In many cases this is perfectly acceptable, but sometimes it causes problems.
 If one part is made of a different material than the others, or if a boundary condition such as a heat source is to be applied to one part, this would not be possible.

-The solution is to split the single object back into the individual parts.
+The solution to the second is to split the single object back into the individual parts.
 If this can be done in the CAD program, this is the best option.
-If this is not possible, for whatever reason, the FacetFix utility program can be used.
+If this is not possible, for whatever reason, the Datmaker utility can be used.

 In this tutorial we will import a single STL file containing three separate objects.
-We will then use FacetFix to split the resulting geometry DAT file up into the three constituent parts, repairing errors at the same time.
+We will then use Datmaker to repair errors and finally to split the resulting geometry DAT file up into the three constituent parts.

 The full geometry of the case is shown in Figure 1 below.